plojyon/uros-bot/README.md

 * URNIK_API_URL=
 * MOODLE_API_URL=
 * AVATAR_URL=

 Urls should not have trailing slashes.

-Hosted by Heroku.